nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    3. Test case: `export 2`
       Expected: No person is exported.
 Status message indicated person index provided is invalid

+### Find free time slot

+1. Find free time slot while all groups are being shown
+   1. Prerequisities: List all groups using the `group_list` command.
+Add an isolated/events to a person with a group to see different time slots available.
+The preloaded data for groups are not modified.
+(No groups are removed or added)

+   2. Test case: `free 1`
+      Expected: Free time slots shown for the first group in groupList starting from today's date

+   3. Test case: `free 2`
+      Expected: Free time slots shown for the second group in groupList starting from today's date

+   4. Test case: `free 99`
+      Expected: No free time is shown.
+Status message indicated group index provided is invalid

+   5. Test case: `free 1 f/20/04/2023`
+      Expected: Free time slots shown for the first group in groupList starting from 09/04/2023.
+      Note: Results may vary depending on when this test case is ran.

+   6. Test case: `free 1 f/aaaa`
+      Expected: No free time shown.
+Status message indicated that date format is incorrect.

 ### Saving data